Kitware/CMake/Help/prop_tgt/PDB_NAME_CONFIG.rst

 PDB_NAME_<CONFIG>
 -----------------

-Per-configuration name for MS debug symbols .pdb file.
+Per-configuration name for MS debug symbols ``.pdb`` file.

-This is the configuration-specific version of PDB_NAME.
+This is the configuration-specific version of :prop_tgt:`PDB_NAME`.

-This property is not implemented by the Visual Studio 6 generator.
+This property is not implemented by the :generator:`Visual Studio 6` generator.